Skip to content

 sudo systemctl enable dnsmasq --now

-This sets up a very simple DHCP server that will give the IP address 192.168.0.3 to the SNAP.
+This sets up a very simple DHCP server that will give the IP address 192.168.0.3 to the SNAP and 192.168.0.2 to the Pi.
 Unfortunately, the folks who set up the networking interface for the SNAP only provide a DHCP interface and a dynamic (non-observable) MAC address (for some reason).
-As such, we have to now turn on the SNAP, wait for it to try to get an IP address from dnsmasq so we know it's MAC, then update the dhcp-host line and restart the DHCP server.
+There can also be issues with setting up the Pi within the DHCP server, so it is easiest to set it up alongside the SNAP.
+Turn on the SNAP and Pi, wait for them to try to get IP addresses from dnsmasq so we know their MACs, then update the dhcp-host lines for both and restart the DHCP server.

-1. Power cycle the SNAP (or turn it on if it wasn't turned on yet) following the instructions in operation
+2. Power cycle the SNAP (or turn them on if they weren't turned on yet) following the instructions in operation

 Aug 16 14:39:06 grex-caltech-ovro dnsmasq-dhcp[5115]: 1085377743 DHCPDISCOVER(enp1s0f0) 00:40:bf:06:13:02 no address available